leta199/Inverse-Transformation/README.md

 # Simulation-Inverse-Transform
 Inverse transformation is a method of simulation that allows sampling from an invertible function to generate data from said function.

-We will look into a casino that has 100,000 bets a month and identify the amounts of money we expect from these bets in a month.
-Each bet represents a loss or gain of $1, therefore we will investigate aspects of this month for the casino such as probabilites of outcomes and amount the casino makes.
+This has various applications such as taking said data to compute expceted  values, variance, satdnard devaition etc.

 This project will cover:

-- Setting up simulation parameters (number of bets, number of repetitions)
-- Simulating an amount won after 100,000  bets
+- Compare Monte Carlo to Inverse transform methods
+- Approxiamte the expecetd value of
 - Simulating "Gamblers Ruin" using random walks
 - Graphing the random walk and finding the probability of making between $4600 and $6000 from 100,000 bets in a casino